 When comparing credit cards, you’ll notice that one of the most common terms used is annual percentage rate or APR.
 One credit card may have an APR of 15% while another one may say it has an APR of 24%.
 This term can be quite confusing because interest is added to your balance each month rather than once a year.

-The APR is the total periodic rate multiplied by the number of times the interest is compounded in a year, and it includes interest and any fees charged to the account.
+The APR is the total daily periodic rate multiplied by the number of times the interest is compounded in a year, and it includes interest and any fees charged to the account.
 It’s governed by the Truth in Lending Act, which ensures information is disclosed to the borrower to prevent deceptive practices by the lender.

 For credit cards, the interest rate is calculated on a daily basis.
 So, you can discover your daily rate based on the APR advertised with your credit card.
 You just have to divide the APR by 365, the number of days in one year.